-After a spell, when Justin has almost drifted to sleep with his head on Mama's shoulder, he sits upright, eyes wide.
+After a spell, when Justin has almost drifted to sleep, he sits upright, eyes wide.
 "Big dude.
 I bet it's his."
-A wave of guilt washes through him, remembering how he looked up to make sure the man wasn't paying attention before he picked up the notebook.
+A wave of guilt washes through him, remembering how he checked to make sure the man wasn't paying attention before he picked up the notebook.

 "On the bus, you mean?
 Someone sitting nearby?"
-Justin nods as he slides off of Mama's lap, catching a yawn just in time to put his hand over his mouth because it's "polite to do so, young man, no one wants to see your tonsils".
+Justin nods as he slides off of Mama's lap, catching a yawn just in time to put his hand over his mouth because “it's polite to do so, young man.
+No one wants to see your tonsils."
 "Yes, Mama.
 I was sitting next to this man and he was looking at his phone the whole time.
 But the notebook was kind of on his side, I guess."
-He looks at her, his eyes round, realization dawning.
+He looks at her, his eyes round.
 "That means I stole it, right?"

 Mama stands too, stretching her arms and neck muscles as if to ward off a headache.
 "If it was his book, and it might very well be, then you should have asked him when you picked it up.
 Or at least you should have given it to the bus driver.
 The bus company probably has a Lost and Found."
 Mama shakes her head, but she doesn't look angry now, just confused and maybe a little sad.
 Justin knows the look well.

-Together they eat lunch, peanut butter and jelly sandwiches with a big glass of milk for Justin and a big glass of tea for Mama.
-He makes her laugh with his milk mustache, and holds still as she wipes it off carefully with the edge of her paper towel napkin.
+Together they eat lunch, peanut butter and jelly sandwiches with a glass of milk for Justin and a big glass of sweet tea for Mama.
+He makes her laugh with his milk mustache, and holds still as she wipes it off with the edge of her paper towel napkin.

 "Go get yourself washed up.
 We'll go down to the bus company and turn this in."
-Mama takes the plates and glasses to the sink and washes them as Justin wipes the crumbs from the table and his chair, wondering how old he has to be before there are no crumbs on his chair, like there never are on Mama's.
+Mama takes the plates and glasses to the sink and washes them as Justin wipes the crumbs from the table and his chair.
+He wonders to himself how old he has to be before there are no crumbs on his chair, like there never are on Mama's.

-Mama places the closed notebook carefully in her purse like she's afraid it might explode, and after looking up the address of the bus headquarters, the two of them head out.
-There are forms to fill out, and a man with not so much hair on his head and a rumpled white button-down shirt listens silently as Justin explains what happened, raising his eyebrows when he sees the amount of money, his lips thin like Mama's sometimes are.
+Mama places the notebook carefully in her purse like she's afraid it might explode.
+After looking up the address of the bus headquarters, the two of them head out.
+There are forms to fill out, and a man with not so much hair on his head listens silently as Justin explains what happened.
+His eyebrows raise when he sees the amount of money, his lips thin like Mama's sometimes are.

-And then the notebook goes in a manila envelope and "that is that" as Mama would say, Justin imagining her clapping her hands together after sealing the envelope and placing it in the safe, except that it's the man whose hand turns the dial, locking the notebook away until someone comes looking.
+The notebook goes in a manila envelope and "that is that" as Mama would say.
+Justin watches the man seal the envelope and place it in the safe.
+The dial is turned, locking the notebook away until someone comes looking.

 Two weeks later...

-Mama is waiting at the kitchen table when Justin comes home from school, a letter in front of her, addressed to him.
+Mama is waiting at the kitchen table when Justin comes home from school.
+In front of her is a letter, addressed to Justin.
 She hands it to him and he unfolds it, his first real mail.

 "Dear Justin," he reads, "I want to thank you for your honesty in turning in the notebook, with all of the money still there.
 That was brave of you, and also the right thing to do.
 I'm lucky there are men in the world like you.
 Please accept this reward for your honesty.
 Yours truly, D. Spencer."

 He takes up the envelope and peeks inside, glancing over at his Mama, whose eyes are lit up with pride.
 "One thousand dollars?"
 Mama nods, beaming.
 “I do believe we can get you a phone now.”